Cambridge Town

 Leamington was the very first place in the Waikato to enjoy this new power.
 On 29 April 1921, the Leamington Hall was lit up with nine bright electric lamps – a spectacular moment for locals.
 A year later, Mayor Sam Lewis’s young son Peter had the honour of switching on Cambridge’s very first electric street lights.

-Later, when the Karāpiro Hydro Dam opened in 1947, Cambridge joined the National Grid.
+When the Karāpiro Hydro Dam opened in 1947, Cambridge joined the National Grid.
 By 1992 the Power Board building had been given a new lease of life, transformed into a hub for local businesses.
 The old Cambridge Power Board itself eventually merged with Te Awamutu’s to become Waipā Power.